orsnaro/Discord-Bot-Ai/README.md

 * delete all bot sys messages after 15 seconds
 * started the songs/tracks queue (not completed)
 * fixed minor bugs in old/new features
+* all commands now are turned to `hypred commands` except one mentioning the bot it self as command name
+* all command now has help text that appears in slash commands menu
+* all commands now have reaction feedback if needed
+* all commands now auto deletes bot/user messages after 15sec if needed
 * update todo list

  </details>